 Annafest is an annual bash held in the Kellerwald, a lush hilly area outside of Forchheim renowned for Bierkellers.
 Though some of the Kellers are open year round, the area really comes to life around July 26th in celebration of St. Anna.
 The festival has a long lineage, dating back to 1840.
+After a two-year COVID induced hiatus, Annafest returned in 2022 to unsurprisingly big crowds.
+In 2024, it runs from July 26th to August 5th.

 a traditional parade heralds the beginning of Annafest in Forchheim’s Kellerwald